R.B. Turnbull, Jr. MD, School of WOC Nursing

 Kelly Jaszarowski MSN, RN, CNS, ANP, CWOCN has over 23 years in WOC Nursing and educating new nurses.
 She has been employed since 2013 as a Clinical Instructor with the school.

-Linda Stricker MSN/Ed, RN, CWOCN has 20 years experience in WOC Nursing, six years experience teaching in nursing programs and joined the Turnbull School of WOC Nursing Education in 2008.
+Linda Stricker MSN/Ed, RN, CWOCN has 20 years experience in WOC Nursing, over nine years experience teaching in nursing programs and joined the Turnbull School of WOC Nursing Education in 2008.
 She is the current director of the program.

-The Ann Goldstein Online WOC Nursing Education Program provides students the same range of curriculum and access to expert faculty as the live school program and incorporates technology with education in a highly interactive virtual classroom.
-Students acquire the knowledge and skills to provide patients with effective psychological support, discharge planning, rehabilitative counseling and follow-up care.
+The Online WOC Nursing Education Program incorporates technology with a strong WOC-focused curriculum in a highly interactive virtual classroom.
+Students acquire the knowledge and skills to provide patients with effective clinical care, psychological support, discharge planning, rehabilitative counseling, and follow-up care.

 The online curriculum includes: